Signed in as:

 Please join us on the 3rd Thursday of each month at the Farmers Market!
 We will have information about the Loop, other non-profit organizations, fishing and wildlife, and OSLT merchandise.
 Freebie for the kids!

-To join our CleanUp Crew mailing list please send a request with your name email and phone number to OrmondScenicLoop@gmail.com
+To join our CleanUp Crew mailing list and be notified about upcoming events, please send a request with your name, email and phone number to OSLTCleanUpCrew@gmail.com

 The detour will be reinstated on Monday, March 24 after Daytona Bike Week and Spring Break.
 In addition, daytime flagging operations have been added at the intersection of Neptune Avenue and Halifax Drive and at the two golf course crossings located on the eastern end of Neptune Avenue to help manage traffic flow and assist with pedestrian crossings.